Check out our world-class Ambassador Program

 Decoupled Smart Contracts

 To relieve farmers of the burden of maintaining the state and performing redundant computation, we apply the classic technique in distributed systems of decoupling consensus and computation.
-Farmers are solely responsible for ordering transactions, while a separate class of executor nodes maintain the state and compute the transitions for each new block.
-To ensure executors remain accountable for their actions, we employ a system of staked deposits, verifiable computation, and non-interactive fraud proofs.
+Farmers are solely responsible for ordering transactions, while a separate class of operator nodes maintain the state and compute the transitions for each new block.
+To ensure operator remain accountable for their actions, we employ a system of staked deposits, verifiable computation, and non-interactive fraud proofs.

 No compromises scalability